awsdocs/aws-lambda-developer-guide/doc_source/invocation-sync.md

 For more information about the `Invoke` API, including a full list of parameters, headers, and errors, see [Invoke](API_Invoke.md)\.

 When you invoke a function directly, you can check the response for errors and retry\.
 The AWS CLI and AWS SDK also automatically retry on client timeouts, throttling, and service errors\.
-For more information, see [Error Handling and Automatic Retries in AWS Lambda](invocation-retries.md)\.
+For more information, see [Error handling and automatic retries in AWS Lambda](invocation-retries.md)\.